-Intelligence suggests that erythromycin is not licensed for this indication.
+Intelligence suggests that erythromycin is not licensed for this indication and its use would be off-label.

 Evidence from the 2-year Evidence Update suggests benefits of an infusion of erythromycin before endoscopy.
-The Evidence

-Update concluded that the current evidence was unlikely to impact on NICE guideline CG141.
+The Evidence Update concluded that the current evidence was unlikely to impact on NICE guideline CG141.
 Due to variations in assessment, definitions and doses within the included studies, confirmation of the results in a large RCT are required before considering any impact on the guideline.
+Furthermore, intelligence indicates that the UK marketing authorisation for erythromycin has not changed since the Evidence Update published.